nikogr3/cwcc-provision-client/README.md

 # cwcc-provision-client
-This is a JavaScript library for performing REST operations against the Cisco Webex Contact Center platform (formerly known as CJP, purchased from Broadsoft).
+This is a JavaScript library for performing REST operations against the Cisco Webex Contact Center platform.
 Tested against the R10 version/release.

 # Usage
 Check the test folder for examples of how to use this library.
 Here is an example: